OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

  - Deployment Patterns
 ---

 When discussing rollbacks, the conversation inevitably turns to blue/green, red/black, or canary deployment patterns.
-Those patterns make rollbacks easier, however, they're time intensive to implement, and sometimes they're just not necessary.
+Those patterns make rollbacks easier, however, they're time-intensive to implement, and sometimes they're not necessary.
 Maybe you pushed out an API change to Test, and you want to get back to a known good state.
 That's not when you should attempt to implement those patterns for the first time.

 In this post, I walk through a rollback strategy you can execute today, without implementing advanced deployment patterns.